tomaslangkaas/dejavu.js/reference.md

 ### djv.focus(viewInstance, localID)

 Helper function.
-Calls the `focus()` method on the DOM element with the specified local ID (as specificed by the djv parameter `id`) of the provided view instance.
+For the provided view instance, this function calls the `focus()` method on the DOM element with the specified local ID (as specificed by the djv parameter `id`).

 ### djv.$(id)